KSwati-12/mmpPixel_cloneRepo/README.md.txt

 #Sample  file for example

-Sample file to experiment GitHub commands, hello world!
+Sample file to experiment GitHub commands.